 - Documentation of a TST is acceptable only from a United States facility.

-- If the TST skin test result is equal to or greater than 5mm or the TB blood test is positive or indeterminate, you will be required to schedule a TB evaluation with a Campus Health provider before your immunization status can be cleared.
+If the TST result is equal to or greater than 5mm or the TB blood test is positive or indeterminate, you will be required to schedule a TB evaluation with a Campus Health provider before your immunization status can be cleared.
 Please bring written documentation of any previous positive test results or completed treatment for active TB disease to the clearance appointment.

 If you have any questions, please call 919-966-2283 or email [email protected] and the Immunization Coordinator will assist you.